Is the Observable Universe Consistent with the Cosmological Principle?: Late Universe FLRW anomalies

 Assuming a flat Minkowskian spacetime in our immediate cosmic neighborhood, the blue and redshifted spectra of neighboring galaxies were interpreted as approaching and receding peculiar velocities with respect to our position and already led to the first Hubble diagrams almost 100 years ago.
 On top of a general FLRW cosmology, these radial peculiar velocities in the vicinity of an observer at $z=0$ are then given as

 in which $c$ is the speed of light, $H_0$ is the Hubble constant, $z$ is the redshift of the moving object with respect to the observer, and $D$ its distance.\footnote{Due to the proximity to $z=0$ all distance measures introduced in section~\ref{sec:terminology} yield the same distance. {Eq.~(\ref{eq:v_pec}) also assumes the Newtonian velocity addition approximation, which can lead to systematic errors at the redshifts of typical surveys if percent level precision is required \cite{bib:Calcino2017}.}} Consequently, any observed peculiar velocity in our local environment in which the expansion of the background $\Lambda$CDM cosmology is linear, is often interpreted as a simple Doppler shift on a Euclidean space.
-As noted in \cite{bib:Wiltshire2012} it is possible to define peculiar velocities by (\ref{eq:v_pec}) independently of cosmological model by direct spherical averages of the data, provided the average is predominantly linear, that is on scales $z\lesssim0.05$.
+As noted in \cite{bib:Wiltshire2012} it is possible to define peculiar velocities by (\ref{eq:v_pec}) independently of a cosmological model by direct spherical averages of the data, provided the average is predominantly linear, that is on scales $z\lesssim0.05$.

-Coherent peculiar velocities of several objects in joint motion observed in our cosmic neighborhood up to $z \approx 0.1$ are usually denoted as ``bulk flows''.
-Within $\Lambda$CDM, their frame of reference in which they are defined to be moving can be given by the cosmic rest frame of the CMB.
+Coherent peculiar velocities of several objects in joint motion observed in our cosmic neighborhood up to $z \approx 0.1$ are usually called ``bulk flows''.
+Within $\Lambda$CDM, \bcomm{the} frame of reference in which they are defined to be moving can be given by the cosmic rest frame of the CMB, see, for instance, \cite{bib:Gunn1988} for an early overview of measurements.
 This is also the frame, in which the observed isotropy of the Hubble expansion should only show a minimum of statistical fluctuations.
 Extending the quasi-Newtonian picture in our cosmic neighborhood to higher redshifts, the latter is also often called ``Hubble flow'' because it accounts for the motion of all cosmic structures due to the expansion of the Universe within $\Lambda$CDM.
 As also detailed in section~\ref{sec:Hom-scale}, complex structural patterns at low redshifts deviate from the statistical homogeneity of the $\Lambda$CDM Hubble flow.
 Their redshifts can thus be interpreted as peculiar velocities on top of the background, caused by their mutual gravitational interactions.